opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 {: .label .label-purple }

 Updates a detector with any changes, including the description or adding or removing of features.
-To update a detector, you need to first stop the detector.
+To update a detector, you need to first stop both real-time detection and historical analysis.

+You can't update a category field.
+{: .note }

 #### Request